stefanes/tibber-graph/OPTIONS.md

 - `1`: Label every hour
 - `3`: Label every 3 hours (default)
 - `6`: Label every 6 hours

+### Hours to Show

+**Option:** `hours_to_show`
+**Type:** Integer (positive) or empty
+**Default:** Empty (show all available data)
+**Unit:** hours

+Limits the graph to display only a specific number of hours from the start time.
+The start time is determined by the "Start at Midnight" setting:

+- When **"Start at Midnight"** is enabled: Shows from midnight (00:00) up to the specified number of hours or the last available data point, whichever comes first
+- When **"Start at Midnight"** is disabled: Shows from one hour before the current time up to the specified number of hours or the last available data point, whichever comes first

+When left empty (default), the graph shows all available data without a time limit:

+- **Midnight mode**: Full 24-hour period from midnight to midnight
+- **Current mode**: From one hour before current time to the last available data point

+This option works correctly with both 15-minute and hourly pricing data.

+**Examples:**

+- `6`: Shows the next 6 hours from the start time
+- `12`: Shows the next 12 hours from the start time
+- `24`: Shows the next 24 hours from the start time
+- Empty: Shows all available data (default behavior)

 ## Y-axis Settings